lindongubane/hello-cpp-durban/examples/hello-imgui-sfml/README.md

 ``pip install conan``

+For this project, you also need to add the Bincrafters Conan remote, with this command:

+``conan remote add bincrafters https://api.bintray.com/conan/bincrafters/public-conan``

 Once that is done, you can run the following command inside of the project directory.

 ``conan install .``